 General Liability Insurance Cost Estimate Calculator

 Select your industry area, state and employee count band to get a personalized general liability insurance cost estimate with no personal information required or collected.
-The estimate you get is for a $1 million per occurrence and $2 million aggregate policy.
+Once you get a baseline and you'd like to get provider pricing, click Get Quotes to get matched to your top insurer.

 How To Use MoneyGeek's General Liability Insurance Calculator